+Selling Restrictions:
-Selling Restrictions: There are restrictions on the offer, sale and transfer of the Notes in the United States, the European Economic Area (including the United Kingdom and Iceland), Japan and Hong Kong and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Notes - see applicable, as specified in the applicable Final Terms.

-"Subscription and Sale".
+in the United States, the European Economic Area (including the United Kingdom and Iceland), Japan and Hong Kong and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Notes - see "Subscription and Sale".

-United States Selling Restrictions: Regulation S, Category 2.
-TEFRA C or D/TEFRA not
+United States Selling Restrictions:

+Regulation S, Category 2.
+TEFRA C or D/TEFRA not applicable, as specified in the applicable Final Terms.